John-R-Wallace-NOAA/Scratch/tempTMB2.md

                                   Rterm
     "C:\\MRO\\MRO\\bin\\x64\\Rterm.exe"

  ### 'quit' in .gdbsource.win

-Like the non-interactive Linux section of gdbsource(), which has a 'quit' for gdb:
+Like the non-interactive Linux section of gdbsource(), which has a 'quit' for gdb after the 'else':

     gdbsource <-  function (file, interactive = FALSE) {
         if (!file.exists(file))
             stop("File '", file, "' not found")